ptr727/NxWitness/README.md

 - The LSIO images work well on Unraid, because I can specify user permissions for mapped shares, and I save some space because layers are shared between several other LSIO based images I run.
 - I include Unraid Docker Templates simplifying provisioning on Unraid.
 - There are still Nx Witness issues when using Unraid user shares for storage, see the various notes sections.

-## Network Optix Docker Wishlist

-My wishlist for better [docker support](https://support.networkoptix.com/hc/en-us/articles/360037973573-How-to-run-Nx-Server-in-Docker):

-- Publish always up to date and ready to use docker images on Docker Hub.
-- Use the cloud account for license enforcement, not the hardware that dynamically changes in docker environments.
-- Allow the administrator to specify and use any storage location, stop making incorrect automated storage decisions.
-- Implement a [more useful](https://support.networkoptix.com/hc/en-us/community/posts/360044221713-Backup-retention-policy) recording archive management system, allowing for separate high speed recording, and high capacity playback storage volumes.

 ## Configuration